ndelnano/Spotify-Listening-History-Logger/README.md

 My $5/mo DigitalOcean droplet supports me and 4 friends, but it wouldn't support 100 or 1000 people.

-# What about Apple music or Soundcloud?
+# What about Apple Music or Soundcloud?
 - Apple requires you to be a member of their developer program to hit their recently played API endpoint, which costs $$ :/
 - Soundcloud doesn't have a similar endpoint